near/docs/docs/roles/developer/examples/near-api-js/guides.md

 #### Did something go wrong?

 **If you saw something** about a console warning that you need to login to NEAR Wallet then you should do that because the call to `wallet.getAccountId()` won't return proper data unless you're logged in.
 You can check if you're logged in by calling that very method or by inspecting your `LocalStorage` and noting at least 1 private key there that's associated with the account you're trying to use.
-If any of this is disorienting then your best bet it to revisit the [introduction to `nearlib`](/docs/roles/developer/examples/nearlib/introduction) that covers these details.
+If any of this is disorienting then your best bet it to revisit the [introduction to `near-api-js`](/docs/roles/developer/examples/near-api-js/introduction) that covers these details.

 <blockquote class="success">
 <strong>finished!</strong><br><br>

-You should now have a good sense of how `nearlib` handles communications with the NEAR network and the benefits of using `nearlib` in your own applications.
-The NEAR engineering team is committed to maintaining the highest possible quality of language bindings possible including JavaScript via `nearlib` and Rust via `near-bindgen`.
-If you have any suggestions for improvement, comments or nits about your experience with `nearlib`, we're all ears.
-Please [submit an issue](https://github.com/nearprotocol/nearlib/issues), comment on existing issues and [submit pull requests](https://github.com/nearprotocol/nearlib/pulls).
+You should now have a good sense of how `near-api-js` handles communications with the NEAR network and the benefits of using `near-api-js` in your own applications.
+The NEAR engineering team is committed to maintaining the highest possible quality of language bindings possible including JavaScript via `near-api-js` and Rust via `near-bindgen`.
+If you have any suggestions for improvement, comments or nits about your experience with `near-api-js`, we're all ears.
+Please [submit an issue](https://github.com/near/near-api-js/issues), comment on existing issues and [submit pull requests](https://github.com/near/near-api-js/pulls).
 We welcome your contributions!

 </blockquote>

 ## Send Yourself Money

-We're about to use JavaScript and `nearlib` to:
+We're about to use JavaScript and `near-api-js` to:

 - programmatically open the NEAR Wallet using JavaScript (this step mimics end user authentication in your app)
   - manually create a new user account as if we are the end user